 Heat oven to 350°F. Combine oats and almonds on a baking sheet and toast in oven for 10 minutes; transfer to a large bowl.
 Add coconut to baking sheet and toast until golden, 3 minutes; transfer to bowl with oats and add chia seeds.

-Process dates in a food processor until a thick paste-like ball forms.
+Meanwhile, process dates in a food processor until a thick paste-like ball forms.
 Break ball apart then continue to process until paste forms around sides of bowl.
 Combine date mixture, peanut butter, honey, salt, and cinnamon in a small saucepan over medium heat.
 Cook until combined, about 2 minutes.
 Off heat, stir in vanilla.

 Add date mixture to oat mixture and mix until thoroughly combined (set down the spoon and get your hands dirty, this is a sticky mixture).
 Transfer mixture to prepared dish and press into an even layer.